muldjord/skyscraper/README.md

 * `-g [path]`: Sets a non-default game list export folder (defaults to the same as rom input folder if scraping for EmulationStation)
 * `-o [path]`: Sets a non-default artwork export folder (defaults to the same as game list export folder + `/media` if scraping for EmulationStation)

-For almost any command line option, consider setting them in the `~/.skyscraper/config.ini` as described [here](#configini).
+For almost any command line option, consider setting them in the `~/.skyscraper/config.ini` file as described [here](#docs/CONFIGINI.md).
 This will make the options permanent so you don't need to type them in all the time.

 #### Scraping and caching single roms or a subset of roms
 Sometimes you'd want to update the cached data for a single or a subset of roms.
 Skyscraper allows this by letting you either provide one or more single rom filenames to be added to the end of a command line OR by using the `--startat` and `--endat` options (read more about those with `--help`).
 For single roms, here's an example: `Skyscraper -p amiga -s openretro "/path/to/rom name.lha"`.
-Be aware that this only updates the local cache for this particular rom.
+Be aware that this only updates the resource cache for this particular rom.
 It DOES NOT update it in your game list.
-To do so you need to rescrape the platform using the cached data with the command `Skyscraper -p [platform]`.
-This implicitly adds `-s localdb` which is the default scraper and scrapes the platform using all of your previously cached data.
+To do so you need to regenerate the game list by simply leaving out the `-s` option entirely like so `Skyscraper -p [platform]`.

 ### config.ini
 A lesser known, but extremely useful, feature of Skyscraper is to add your desired config variables to `~/.skyscraper/config.ini`.
 Any options set in this file will be used by default by Skyscraper.
 So if you always use, for example, `-i [some folder]` on command line, you can set the matching option `inputFolder="[some folder]"` in the config.

-Many options can be set on two levels; either `[main]` or `[amiga]`. `amiga` can be any of the supported platforms (check list with `--help` under the `-p` option), in which case the settings will only be applied while scraping that particular platform.
-Settings in the `[main]` section will be used while scraping any platform.

-For options dedicated to a single scraping module, you can create sections for each of them.
-For instance, you can create a `[screenscraper]` section and add a `userCreds="user:pass"` line.
-Doing this will always use these credentials when scraping from the `screenscraper` scraping module.

-Lastly, you can also add a `[localDb]` section to enable / disable the caching of certain resource types.

-You can find an example config file at `~/.skyscraper/config.ini.example`.
-This file contains all available options.
-Just copy the file to `config.ini` and uncomment and edit the ones you wish to use by removing the `#` in front of the variables.
+For a full description of all availabe config options, check [here](docs/CONFIGINI.md).

-### Local database cache
+### Resource cache
-One of Skyscraper's most powerful features is the local database cache.
+One of Skyscraper's most powerful features is the resource cache.
 It's important to understand how this works in order to use Skyscraper to its full potential.
-Read more about it [here](docs/LOCALDBCACHE.md).
+Read more about it [here](docs/CACHE.md).

 ### Custom data import
-I addition to allowing scraping from locally cached resources, Skyscraper also allows you to import your own data into the local cache with the `-s import` scraping module which in turn allows you to scrape your roms with the data.
+I addition to allowing scraping from locally cached resources, Skyscraper also allows you to import your own data into the resource cache with the `-s import` scraping module which in turn allows you to scrape your roms with the data.
 Read more about how this works [here](import/README.md).

 ### Artwork look and effects
 Check the full artwork documentation [here](docs/ARTWORK.md)